JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 (1b) {Tax For An Individual Property For The Year} = {Known Total Tax to Collect For The Year} X {POF}

-POF stays relatively constant for an individual property over many years.
+POF stays relatively constant for an individual property over many years and regardless of how properties values are rising or falling.
 The POF for an individual property can be accurately calculated for the current year and used for future years.

 Individual properties' AVs and therefore Total AVs substantially fluctuate from year to year.

 This is why even if guesstimated future Total AVs (and therefore future guesstimated tax rates) were accurate, they are not necessary.
-And worse, future guesstimated tax rates can be set to almost anything by just adjusting future Total AVs.
+And worse, future guesstimated tax rates can be set to almost anything by just adjusting the guesses for future Total AVs.
 Select a higher future Total AV growth, then the future tax rate will be lower.
 Select a lower future Total AV growth, then the future tax rate will be higher.
 However, the POF for an individual property does not change as property AVs rise or fall.
 School districts and other taxing districts should be prohibited from stating their guesstimated future tax rates on their tax measure resolutions